nextcloud/llm/README.md

 # A large language model in Nextcloud

-This app integrates a locally running GPT4All running on CPU into Nextcloud using the LanguageModel API introduced in Nextcloud v28.
+This app ships a TextProcessing provider using a GPT4All Large Language Model by Nomic AI  that runs locally on CPU

+The models run completely on your machine.
+No private data leaves your servers.

+Requirements:

+* x86 CPU
+* GNU lib C (musl is not supported)
+* Python 3.10+

 ## Ethical AI Rating
 ### Rating: 🟢